DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-06 Narrative Meeting Notes.md

 You are in a race & there is a prize.
 How do you approach the race?
 - Intelligence -> knowing the right time to do things (like in a sprint, like actually running fr)
 - Resilience -> endurance. just keep running
-- Agility -> your speed. how quick
+- Agility -> your speed. how quick you are

 ### Question 2: Which Spell is Your Primary Spell?
 - Flame Volley (fire spell w/ 3 hits)